 What is the school's catchment area?

 The school does not have a catchment area as such.
 We do not draw a circle on a map and allocate only to those inside the circle.
 Part of our admissions policy is 'distance from school' i.e. we would allocate a number of places to those children living nearest to the school gate.
 The other part of our admissions policy for secondary applicants is 'random' allocation.
 Thus, you could live quite far from the school, or even in a neighbouring Local Authority, and your child would still have a chance of being allocated one of these places.
-To fully understand how 'distance' and 'random' fits into our policy, see Pages 16-18 of the prospectus.
+To fully understand how 'distance' and 'random' fits into our policy, see the school prospectus.

 I live very near the school - will I get a place for my child?

 How near you would need to live to be allocated a 'distance' place would depend upon where other applicants live and how many 'distance' places are available for allocation.
 On past experience, 'distance' places do tend to go to children living within 500 - 700 metres of school, but this does vary from year to year.